JuanOrellana94/JuanOrellana94/README.md

 ---

 ## 📚 What I'm Working On
-- Building more real-world projects to practice and improve my full-stack skills
+- Building more practical projects to further hone my skills in all aspects of web development.
-- Learning best practices in clean code, responsiveness, and performance
+- Learning best practices in clean code, responsiveness, and performance.

 --